rajaramgautam/zillow_project/Readme.md

 - Add your own env file to your directory. (user, password, host)
 - Run the final_report.ipynb notebook

-# Conclusion (TBA)
+# Conclusion
-- All of the models were relatively close, but the Polynomial 3rd degree regression model produced the best results with a 20% improvement over the mean baseline model (comparing validation data).
-Therefore, these models do show that they could be used to produce a prediction for home values; however, the error is still high at over number RSME.
-Additional refining would need to be done in order to use this model as a reliable predictor of home values.
+After modeling the zillow data using five features (bathrooms, bedrooms, total living area, lot size, pools and garage area), the Polynomial Model with degree 2 produced the best results with RMSE values of 212731, 215129 and 216497 for train, test and train_validate dataset.
+It is improvement by 12.5% over the baseline model (when comparing training data set).
+It was 11.02 % for train_validate data set and 11.59% for test dataset.
+Therefore, these models do show that they could be used to produce a prediction for home values; however, the error is still high at over $215,129 RSME.
+I would recommed further cleaning data for a reliable predictor for tax value in order to use this model.